agameraki/PocketWise/README.md

 Here's the reality for millions of students and young professionals:

 💸 Salary credited on the 1st.
 By the 15th — gone.
-No idea why.
-📱 Paying for subscriptions they forgot about.
+No idea why 📱 Paying for subscriptions they forgot about
-🍕 Food delivery eating 40% of income without realising.
-🎯 "I'll save next month" — said every month, forever.
+🍕 Food delivery eating 40% of income without realising 🎯 "I'll save next month" — said every month, forever
-📊 Banking apps show transactions.
-Not insights.
-Not warnings.
-Not what to do.
+📊 Banking apps show transactions — not insights, not warnings, not actions

-There is no simple, smart, free tool that tells a 22-year-old:
+There is no simple tool that tells a 22-year-old:

 "You've spent 85% of your food budget in 18 days.
-You're on track to overspend by ₹2,300 this month.
-Reduce your daily spend by ₹77 to stay on track."
+You're on track to overspend by ₹2,300.
+Reduce your daily spend by ₹77."

+💡 Solution

-PocketWise solves exactly this.
-It is not just an expense tracker.
-It is a financial decision-making system that watches your money, learns your patterns, fires alerts before you overspend, and tells you in plain language what to do.
+PocketWise is not just an expense tracker.

+It is a financial decision-making system that:

+Tracks spending
+Learns patterns
+Predicts overspending
+Gives clear, actionable advice
 ⚙️ How It Works

 Complete workflow from sign up to smart decisions:

 1. 🔐 Authentication

-User signs up with name, email and password.
-Password hashed with bcrypt.
-JWT token issued and stored — every protected route verified via JWT middleware.
+User signs up with name, email and password
+Password hashed using bcrypt
+JWT token issued
+Protected routes secured via middleware
 2. 💰 Income & Budget Setup

-User enters monthly income.
-System auto-suggests category allocations based on income percentage.
+User enters monthly income

-User can freely add, edit or delete categories — fully dynamic, no fixed list.
+System suggests category allocations
+Fully dynamic categories

 Examples:
 Food ₹8,000 · Travel ₹5,000 · Netflix ₹499 · Gym ₹2,000

 3. 💸 Expense Tracking

-Add expenses with amount, category (free text), description and date.

-Category matches against user's budget — spending tracked in real time.

-Edit or delete any expense — budget automatically recalculates.
+Add expense with:
+Amount
+Category
+Description
+Date
+Real-time tracking
+Edit/Delete supported

-Bulk import via CSV upload also supported.
+CSV bulk upload supported
 4. 🧠 Smart Insight Engine

-Runs on every dashboard load — pure logic, zero AI APIs.
+Runs on every dashboard load — pure logic.

-Computes:
+Calculates:

-Budget usage percentage
+Budget usage %
 Daily average spend
-Week-on-week comparison
+Weekly trends
 Month-end projection

-Generates dynamic plain-English messages based on real numbers.

 Example:

-"At your current pace you will overspend by ₹3,200 this month."
+"At your current pace you will overspend by ₹3,200."

 5. 🚨 Overspending Alerts

-Each category monitored independently.

-Warning fires at 80% of budget used
+⚠️ Warning at 80%
-Danger fires when budget is exceeded

-Shown on dashboard in real time and included in the PDF report.
+❌ Danger at 100%
+Real-time alerts
+Included in reports
 6. 🎯 Goal-Based Planning

-User sets a financial goal with title, amount and optional deadline.
+Set financial goals

-System computes:
+System calculates:

-Whether they can afford it now
+Affordability
 Shortfall
-Safe daily limit
+Daily limit
-Months needed to save

-Example:

-"Hotstar ₹499 — You need ₹312 more.
-Reduce daily spend by ₹42 for 8 days."
+Time required
 7. 📊 Analytics Dashboard

 Four Chart.js charts:

 Pie chart → spending by category
-Bar chart → monthly trend (last 6 months)
+Bar chart → monthly trend (6 months)
-Line chart → daily spending (last 30 days)
+Line chart → daily spending (30 days)
-Weekly comparison with percentage change
+Weekly comparison with % change
 8. 📄 PDF Report Export

 One-click monthly report download.